Member Guide

 CrowdHealth does not participate in a provider network.
 You can see your existing doctors, or let your Care Advocate know if you need help finding a new one.

-For your health care to be eligible for crowdfunding, it must be performed by a licensed or board-certified practitioner.
+For your healthcare to be eligible for crowdfunding, it must be performed by a licensed or board-certified practitioner.

 To uphold the integrity of the crowdfunding process on behalf of the Crowd, Members should not knowingly or repeatedly visit a medical practitioner who is unreasonable or unfair in their billing rates and practices.